bcm-uga/hadaca3_framework/README.md

 nextflow run 00_run_pipeline.nf -stub -resume  #continue and dry run
 ```

-To create a a full report of the piple this option could be passed:
+To create a a full report of the pipeline these options could be passed:
 ```
 nextflow run 00_run_pipeline.nf -with-dag -with-report -with-trace -with-timeline
 ```